Pekak

-Pekak (Malay: 'Deaf') is a 2015 Malaysian Malay-language drama thriller film directed by Mohd Khairul Azri Mohd Noor and starring Zahiril Adzim, Sharifah Amani, Iedil Putra and Joe Flizzow.
+Pekak (English: Deaf) is a 2015 Malaysian Malay-language drama thriller film directed by Mohd Khairul Azri Mohd Noor and starring Zahiril Adzim, Sharifah Amani, Iedil Putra and Joe Flizzow.
 The film tells the story of Uda, a deaf drug dealer who lives a life of crime so he can afford his Cochlear implants.
 His life, however, changes when he meets Dara, a rebellious schoolgirl who yearns to be free from her father's watching eyes.
 This sparks a relationship always on the brink in a world riddled with violence, sex and drugs.

 The film was sold at the Marché du Film on 17 May 2016.
 It was later released to Malaysian cinemas nationwide on 1 September of the same year.
 It was however banned in Brunei due to scenes that the country's censors claim could "give bad influence" on the audience.

 Plot

-Uda (Zahiril Adzim) is a young man deaf.
-He works under pusher (Joe Flizzow) as a drug seller.
-He wants to hear again by collecting money from his drug sales for use to make surgery.
+Uda (Zahiril Adzim) is a deaf young man.
+He works under pusher (Joe Flizzow) as a drug dealer.
+He wants to hear again by collecting money from his drug sales for use to pay for the surgery.
 He lives in a room in a flats of distressed couple.
 Deck as he wants to hear again, every evening, he goes to the edge of the train to enjoy the wind and the tremors of the train.
-Before going to bed, he will listen to the song Rintihan Hati Othman Hamzah.
-Dara (Sharifah Amani) is a girl who is still middle-aged and troubled, the result of her association with Melur (Sharifah Sakinah).
+Before going to bed, he will listen to the song Rintihan Hati by Othman Hamzah.
+Dara (Sharifah Amani) is a teenage girl who lived with her troubled father, befriended Melur (Sharifah Sakinah).
 Dara's father (Zaidi Omar), a security guard, often worked at night, causing Dara to be less interested than his father.
-Dara and Melur are often skipping school because Melur wants to entertain with her boyfriend, Azman (Amerul Affendi), a street artist and drug smoker.
+Dara and Melur are often skipping school because Melur wants to entertain with her boyfriend, Azman (Amerul Affendi), a street artist and drug addict.

 One day, when Dara went to school together with Melur, they shared a lift with Uda, who then sent a drug to Azman.
-Uda saw Dara listening to his favourite song, Rintihan Hati in mp3.
+Uda saw Dara listening to his favourite song, Rintihan Hati.
 Uda started to fall in love with Dara.
-However, Dara has her own boyfriend, Kamil (Iedil Putra), a relative of Azman who is graduating from abroad and is rich.
+However, Dara has her own boyfriend, Kamil (Iedil Putra), a relative of Azman who is graduating from abroad and came from a rich family.
 Kamil always tries to bed Dara but does not succeed.
 This led Kamil to seek help from Azman and Melati.
 Kamil advocates a party to facilitate his mission to sleep with Dara.
 Melati and Dara deceive Dara's father that they will recite when Dara's father came out to work.
 On the contrary, they left the house accompanied by Azman to the Kamil party.